 Planning Monitoring

 Review Reporting assessment

 Develop a risk and compliance based audit plan.
 Measures the performance of departments according to KPIs and performance targets set.
+Ensures that the system complies with the Act.
+Audit the performance measures in the municipal scorecard and departmental scorecards.
+Conduct compliance based audit.
 Submit quarterly reports to the Municipal Manager.
+Submit quarterly reports to the Performance Audit Committee.